ravidhingrabkn/laravel-php-cms/README.md

 # Laravel CMS using Vanilla PHP Views

 This repository is a simple CMS using Laravel and W3.CSS.
-The code consists of a login, a dashboard, a place to view/add/edit/delete users, and a place to view/add/edit/delete content.
+The code consists of a login, a dashboard, a place to view/add/edit/delete users, and a place to view/add/edit/delete projects.

 <table>
     <tr>